gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 used as the `type` parameter.
 Again, the convention is to use the name of the SimObject with all lowercase and underscores, but this is only convention.
 You can specify any header file here.

+The `cxx_class` is an attribute specifying the newly created SimObject is declared within the gem5 namespace.
+Most SimObjects in the gem5 code base are declared within the gem5 namespace!

 Step 2: Implement your SimObject in C++
 ---------------------------------------